Home

 13. After you donate, keep in contact with the transplant center and let them know if you are having any complications.
 If you move or change your phone number, let them know.
 It is very important to track the safety and welfare of donors long-term.

 (These are only examples-- each transplant center has their own unique evaluation process but it will likely be similar to that which is noted above.
 In general, the intended recipient's insurance pays for the living donor evaluation but you may still have some out-of-pocket costs.
+If you live in a country which has a national/government-sponsored health insurance program, they often pay the evaluation fees.
+Some countries/regions have reimbursement/grant programs for donor expenses such as food, lodging, and associated travel.
 Please discuss this with the financial coordinator at the hospital you are working with.)